jmsmoorehead/music/Installing-overtone.md

 ### Downloading SuperCollider (for external servers only)

-Head over to the [SuperCollider download site](http://supercollider.sourceforge.net/downloads/) and download the version appropriate for your operating system.
+Head over to the [SuperCollider download site](http://supercollider.sourceforge.net/downloads/) and download and install the version appropriate for your operating system.